-Current need: in 2017, MLI will donate two mine detection dogs to two indigenous demining organizations: Office of Civil Protection – Republic of Srpska and Pro Vita.
+Current need: in 2017, MLI will donate two mine detection dogs, Rex and Zico, to two indigenous demining organizations: Office of Civil Protection – Republic of Srpska and Pro Vita.
 These MDDs will continue helping to increase the demining capacity of Bosnia and return of land to its people.

 Bosnia and Herzegovina (BiH) is considered the most heavily mine affected nation in Europe; remnants of the conflict related to the break up of former Yugoslavia.
 Many of the mine-impacted communities in Bosnia are rural and the inhabitants depend on agriculture for their livelihoods.

 To date, MLI, with the support of the U.S. Department of State and private donors, has donated 32 fully trained mine detection dogs to Bosnian mine clearance organizations.
 Almost all dogs were trained at the regional Mine Detection Dog Center in Bosnia and Herzegovina, resulting in a twofold increase to indigenous capacity for humanitarian demining: first, by utilizing the local training program and, second, by providing the MDDs to Bosnian organizations.